How Many VA Loans Can You Have?

 Multi-Unit Properties and VA Loans

 One way to maximize your VA benefit is purchasing a multi-unit property of up to four units.
-According to the VA, you can use a VA loan to buy a duplex, triplex, or fourplex as long as you occupy one of the units as your primary residence.
+You can use a VA loan to buy a duplex, triplex, or fourplex as long as you occupy one of the units as your primary residence.

 This allows you to live in one unit while renting the others, creating rental income that helps cover your mortgage payment.
 After you've met the occupancy requirement, you could move out and rent all units, then use remaining or restored entitlement to purchase another property.